OpenIdentityPlatform/OpenIDM/openidm-samples/multiple-account-linking/src/main/resources/README.txt

 External LDAP Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure the LDAP server as for sample 2,
+Configure the LDAP server as for the sync-with-ldap sample,
 https://forgerock.org/openidm/doc/bootstrap/samples-guide/index.html#external-ldap-config-2[External LDAP Configuration^]

 The LDAP user must have write access to create users from OpenIDM on the LDAP server.
 When you configure the LDAP